saber28/nullchan/README.md

 If you want to change what boards your site will have, edit file `data/boards.json`.
 Don't forget to sign and publish your site after that.

-If you want to change main page's logo by editing `js/templates/main_page.jsx` file.
-After editing any JS files you have to run command `npm run build` and sign+publish your site.
+If you want to change main page's logo, edit `js/templates/main_page.jsx` file.
+Don't forget that after editing any JS files you have to run command `npm run build` and sign+publish your site.

 ### Screenshots